-For these tests, the values of the parameters that are not specified shall be those defined in introduction of A.3.
-The values of the parameters to be varied are specified in A.6.1 to A.6.7.
+For these tests, the values of the parameters that are not specified shall be those defined in the introduction of A.3.
+The values of the parameters to be varied are specified in A.5.1 to A.5.4.

 For each test, 10 measurements using test gas n° 4 shall be performed.
-Each of this 10 measurements shall fulfilled the maximum permissible error requirement defined in 3.3.1.
+Each of these 10 measurements shall fulfil the maximum permissible error requirement defined in 3.3.1.